 - The Retreat Center re-opened in late October 2021, and has hosted five residential retreats (ranging from 5-nights to 21-nights).
 There were 36 days of teacher-led courses offered at the Retreat Center.
 All except the 21-night retreat were open to all and did not require any prior experience.

 - The Forest Refuge was re-opened on November 1, 2021.
 There were 61 days for personal retreats offered at the Forest Refuge.

 Financial results of operations

-Total operating expenses for the year (net of depreciation and investment fees) were $4,202,159.
-Revenues from registrations for retreats covered 56% of our expenses; the rest came from donations and investment income.
+Total operating expenses for the year (which includes depreciation) were $4,742,339.
+Revenues from registrations for retreats covered 31% of our expenses (a smaller percentage than usual due to COVID related closing of the retreat centers); the rest came from contributions and investment income.
 Clearly, IMS continues to rely heavily on donations to keep rates affordable and to sustain operations.

 The following revenue and expense information is derived from our audited financial statement.